-In connection with our audit, nothing came to our attention that caused us to believe that the Olmsted Soil and Water Conservation District failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
+In connection with our audit, nothing came to our attention that caused us to believe that the Olmsted Soil and Water Conservation District failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing sections of the Minnesota Legal Compliance Audit Guide for Political Subdivisions, promulgated by the State Auditor pursuant to Minnesota Statutes 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining the knowledge of such noncompliance.
 Accordingly, had we performed additional procedures; other matters may have come to our attention regarding the Olmsted Soil and Water Conservation District's noncompliance with the above referenced provisions.